How Much Is Left In The Fuel Tank

 L is the length of the tank

 Hence, the formula can be used to obtain the required volume in constructing a tank with flat heads.
-For horizontal cylindrical tank with dish heads, it has other features that need to be considered in calculating its volume.
+A horizontal cylindrical tank with dish heads has other features that need to be considered in calculating its volume.

 Sight Glass

 In most cases, a sight glass would not indicate the exact volumetric quantity of fuel in the tank.
-When calibrated with volumetric units, the quantity is affected by the diameter of the sight glass, tank geometry including the length of shell, flat heads or dish heads, tank angle and the density of fuel.
+When calibrated with volumetric units, the quantity is affected by the diameter of the sight glass, tank geometry including the length of the shell, flat heads or dish heads, tank angle, and the density of the fuel.

 A sight glass installed beside the tank head is merely an observational instrument: